Your Rights Under Proposition 64

 Cultivation.
 You may cultivate for other patients, but you should organize yourself properly to avoid criminal prosecution and/or conviction.

 What paperwork do I need?
 It varies.
-At a minimum you need patient recommendation and membership agreements.
+At a minimum, you need patient recommendations and membership agreements.

 What else?
 Your operations must comply with the Attorney General Guidelines.

 Edibles.
 You may legally make edibles and sell them, but be sure to comply with the Attorney General Guidelines and applicable health requirements.
 You should also have documentation demonstrating that all cannabis is obtained from and given to individuals inside of a proper collect/cooperative.

 Concentrates: concentrates can be legal to produce depending on the method of extraction.
 They are almost always legal to possess.

 Is it legal to SELL flowers/edibles/concentrates to dispensaries?

 Yes, but protect yourself with the proper business organization to prevent a criminal prosecution and/or conviction.